MattheusKasa/My-Django-Blog/README.md

 #### Typography/Color Scheme

-Font used on the site are the google font [Roboto](https://fonts.google.com/specimen/Roboto).
-I chose to keep the color scheme light and easy with different shades of blue for the banners and buttons.
-The buttons for user management i chose to style grey.
+Fonts used on the site are the google fonts [Roboto](https://fonts.google.com/specimen/Roboto) and [Alkatra](https://fonts.google.com/specimen/Alkatra?query=Alkatra).
+I choose to keep the color scheme light and easy with a mix of white, lightgrey, black and peach.

 <p>&nbsp;</p>